2016 New Mexico State Aggies football team

-The 2016 New Mexico State Aggies football team represented New Mexico State University in the 2016 NCAA Division I FBS football season.
-The Aggies played their home games at Aggie Memorial Stadium in Las Cruces, New Mexico and competed in the Sun Belt Conference.
-They were led by fourth–year head coach Doug Martin.
-Tyler Rogers was the team's quarterback.
+The 2016 New Mexico State Aggies football team represented New Mexico State University as a member of the Sun Belt Conference during the 2016 NCAA Division I FBS football season.
+Led by fourth-year head coach Doug Martin, the Aggies compiled an overall record of 3–9 with a mark of 2–6 in conference play, placing in a three-way tie for eighth in the Sun Belt.
+New Mexico State played home games at Aggie Memorial Stadium in Las Cruces, New Mexico.

+Tyler Rogers was the team's starting quarterback.

 Preseason

-In 2015, New Mexico State compiled a 3–9 record (3–5 in conference play) during the regular season, failing to qualify for a bowl game for the fifty-fifth consecutive season.

 New Mexico State had a coaching shake up prior to the season, when Martin hired defensive coordinator Frank Spaziani, whom Martin served as offensive coordinator for at Boston College in 2012.
 Spaziani replaced Zane Vance who served as defensive coordinator and linebackers coach in 2015.
 Vance was retained and promoted to Assistant Head Coach, Defensive Ends coach and Special Teams Coordinator.